bimaaryasatya/face-track-gaze/README.md

 # Face Gaze Tracker

-Using flask for run at localhost, you need setup the venv and install requirements
+Using flask for run at localhost and droidCam module for the camera, you need setup the venv and install requirements

 ### Setup the VENV

 ```bash
   python -m venv venv